openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-panache-reactive/03-02-remote-dev/assignment.md

 # Logging into OpenShift using the web console

-`Step 4:` Click on `OpenShift Web Console` tab on the horizontal menu bar over the console window to the left to access the OpenShift web console web page.
+`Step 3:` Click on `OpenShift Web Console` tab on the horizontal menu bar over the console window to the left to access the OpenShift web console web page.
 You will be presented with the console login page.

 ![web log in](../assets/web-console-login.png)

 ----

-`Step 5:`  Enter the following access credentials into the OpenShift web console web page:
+`Step 4:`  Enter the following access credentials into the OpenShift web console web page:

-* Username: `developer`
+* Username: `admin`
-* Password: `developer`
+* Password: `admin`

 |NOTE|
 |----|